Skip to content

 SettingDefaultMeaning

-Z4J_RECONCILE_THRESHOLD_SECONDS1800How old a “started” task must be before we query
+Z4J_RECONCILIATION_STALE_THRESHOLD_SECONDS900How old a “started” task must be before the worker queries the agent

 Every reconciliation that flips a task to lost writes an audit log entry with action=task.reconciled_lost and the reasoning (engine response).
 Auditable and explainable.